 Hospitality Management Operations

 Hospitality management operations involve implementing resources, materials, equipment, and technology.
-As an operations manager, you will be expected to develop and deliver a service or goods to customers based on their needs.
-In operations management, your role is to handle different strategic problems, including the utilization of project management methods and determining the size of manufacturing plants, and implementing the IT network structure.
+As an operations manager, you will be expected to develop and deliver services or goods to customers based on their needs.
+In operations management, your role is to handle different strategic problems, including the utilization of project management methods, determining the size of manufacturing plants, and implementing the IT network structure.
 Other operational responsibilities include inventory levels management, raw material acquisition, materials handling, quality control, and work-in-process levels.

 Different Management Types Within the Hospitality Sector